How to Prepare for the Increasing Frequency of Heatwaves in UK Cities?

 The urban environment exacerbates heatwaves.
 Buildings, roads, and other infrastructure absorb and retain heat, leading to higher temperatures in cities compared to rural areas.
 This phenomenon is known as the urban heat island effect.
 It means that cities like London, with its dense population and extensive infrastructure, are particularly at risk during periods of extreme heat.

-Also read : How Can Technology Foster Transparency in UK’s Political Campaign Financing?
+In parallel : How Can Technology Foster Transparency in UK’s Political Campaign Financing?

 Health Implications of Heatwaves